sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/circuit_breaker.md

 The purpose of the Circuit Breaker pattern is different than the Retry pattern.
 The Retry pattern enables an application to retry an operation in the expectation that it'll succeed.
 The Circuit Breaker pattern prevents an application from performing an operation that is likely to fail.
 An application can combine these two patterns by using the Retry pattern to invoke an operation through a circuit breaker.
 However, the retry logic should be sensitive to any exceptions returned by the circuit breaker and abandon retry attempts if the circuit breaker indicates that a fault is not transient.

+A circuit breaker acts as a proxy for operations that might fail.
+The proxy should monitor the number of recent failures that have occurred, and use this information to decide whether to allow the operation to proceed, or simply return an exception immediately.